How to Configure Folder Redirection GPO in Windows Server 2012 R2

 In previous posts, we have discussed about group policies and also learned how to deploy various types of policies like disabling USB drive, software restriction policy etc. In this post we will discuss the steps to configure folder redirection GPO.

 By default all the files and settings of the domain users store in the local computer and user specific settings are stored in Local User Profile.
 To further explain it, when a domain user login to a computer then a folder of his name (username) would be created in the “Users” directory of the system drive of that particular computer which is known as the Local user profile.
 The default path of the local user profile of each user is “C:\Users”.

-In this post, we will learn the steps to configure folder redirection GPO by changing the path of users “My Document” from local computer to the network drive.
+In this post, we will learn the steps to configure Group Policy folder redirection policy by changing the path of users “My Document” from local computer to the network drive within a domain.

 Steps to configure Folder Redirection GPO in Windows Server 2012 R2

-2. Folder Redirection is an User based policy.
+2. Windows Folder Redirection Group Policy is an User based policy.
 To deploy this policy we have created an OU naming TECH and added three users in it i.e. TU1, TU2 and TU3.

 3. Create a Share drive on any file server, we’ll use the UNC path of this share folder to save in policy settings so that user data would be stored in that.

 4. To setup folder redirection gpo, open GPMC, right click on OU (Tech).
 Click on “Create a GPO in this domain, and link it here” to create a new group policy object and link it with an OU.